good-computer/basic/README.md

 I needed a side project.
 I wanted to learn.
 I'm having fun.

+But also, I feel like something was lost when we stopped putting trivial programming languages in front of computer users from the first moment, and when all our "learn computer" systems require a "proper" computer to make it work.
+So I started thinking about what a standalone, self-programmable computer might look like, and this is me playing with that idea.

 ## Contributions?

 Maybe!
 This is mostly a fun low-overhead project, so I'm not super interested in anything that takes away from that, either in doing a bunch of work for me, or the overhead of managing a project.
 But, I love talking about what I'm doing, and would like to hear about what you're doing too, so feel free to say hi.